lingliw/panTool/padocTool/input/articles/app-service-web/app-service-web-test-in-production-controlled-test-flight.md

 ## What you will do

-In this tutorial, you will learn how to bring the following scenarios together to test your Azure Websites app in production:
+In this tutorial, you will learn how to bring the following scenarios together to test your App Service app in production:

-- [Route production traffic](/documentation/articles/app-service-web-test-in-production-get-start) to your beta app
+- [Route production traffic](/documentation/articles/app-service-web-test-in-production-get-start/) to your beta app
-- [Instrument your app](/documentation/articles/app-insights-web-track-usage) to obtain useful metrics
+- [Instrument your app](/documentation/articles/app-insights-web-track-usage/) to obtain useful metrics
 - Continuously deploy your beta app and track live app metrics
 - Compare metrics between the production app and the beta app to see how code changes translate to results